M66B/XPrivacyLua/DEFINE.md

 ```

 An error in the definition, like class or method not found, or a compile time or run time error of/in the Lua script will result in a status bar notification.
-By tapping on the error notification you can navigate to the app restriction settings where you can tap on the corresponding !-icon to see the details of the error.
+By tapping on the error notification you can navigate to the app settings where you can tap on the corresponding **!**-icon to see the details of the error.

-To apply an updated definition an app needs to be force closed and started again.
-The simplest way to do this is to toggle the restriction off and on.

-Using the companion app you can edit built-in definitions, which will result in making a copy of the definition.
+Using the pro companion app you can edit built-in definitions, which will result in making a copy of the definition.
 You could for example enable usage notifications or change returned fake values.
 Deleting copied definitions will restore the built-in definitions.

-The companion app can also export and import definitions, making it easy to use definitions provided by others.
+The pro companion app can also export and import definitions, making it easy to use definitions provided by others.

 You can find some example definitions [here](https://github.com/M66B/XPrivacyLua/tree/master/examples)
-and the built-in definition [here](https://github.com/M66B/XPrivacyLua/tree/master/app/src/main/assets).
+and the definition built into XPrivacyLua [here](https://github.com/M66B/XPrivacyLua/tree/master/app/src/main/assets).